 1. Make sure you have a Dutch business address

 You need a Dutch business address to register with the KVK.
 Do you have an accountant or a client whose address you can use?
 Ask them for a signed statement that they allow you to use their address as business address.
 Will you be renting or leasing business premises?
-Then, bring your rental or lease contract with you when you register (step 3).
+Then, bring your rental or lease contract with you when you register at KVK (step 3).

 2. Register as a non-resident